 - Open the parent workflow and add the Run Child Workflow module.

-- In this module’s setup panel, set the name of the child workflow it should trigger under Child Workflow Name.
+- In this module’s setup panel, select the name of the child workflow it should trigger in the Child Workflow Name dropdown.

 - Save this workflow.

 Now if you navigate to the child workflow and click on its Trigger, you will see the name of the parent workflow listed in the Trigger panel.

 Here are two chat-based workflows: